Welcome to Bangor University

 St Mary’s village

 St Mary’s is ideally located for Bangor city centre and the range of shops on the High Street.
-This is a brand new student village of 600 rooms which will open in 2015, with the range of accommodation including en suite studio apartments and townhouses.
-There will also be a café bar, shop, laundrette, common rooms and sports and fitness facilities on site.
+This is a brand new student village of 600 rooms which opened in 2015, with the range of accommodation including en suite studio apartments and townhouses.
+There is a café bar, shop, laundrette, common rooms and sports and fitness facilities on site.

 Bangor University holds a number of Open Days which gives you the opportunity to take a look at what the university has to offer you.
 Discover more about the courses on offer and chat with course leaders to find out whether it's the right place for you.
 Take in the scenery and tour the accommodation to see whether you'll feel at home.
 Or see what facilities are on offer and judge for yourself whether everything is up to scratch.